 Pampas Grass - Summer 2003

 The Pampas grass in the middle of the Island Border was here when I arrived.
 I was always caught trying to weed underneath it without gloves on, ending up with cut fingers.
 One spring it seemed to suddenly divide in two and died in the middle.
 It was hard work cleaning the mess, but well worth the effort - the following season it flowered more than ever.
 I'm sorry to say that back then I thought it was the New Zealand variety.
 Oops.

 Argentinean or New Zealand?

-After some years of confusion, the Island Bed's Pampas Grass (the subject of these photographs) was identified as Cortaderia selloana, a non-native.
-In my defence, I'd been confused by its somewhat discrete growth habit.
+After some years of confusion, the Island Bed's Pampas Grass (the subject of these photographs) was positively identified as Cortaderia selloana, a non-native.
+In my defense, I'd been confused by its somewhat discrete growth habit.
 Alas, it was definitely an imposter.
 And after being damaged in a winter snowfall I decided to dig it all out (wearing thick gauntlets).

 The Argentinean Pampas grass is not a plant I'd ever recommend to feature in an ornamental border.
 It tend to behave like a bull in a china shop - gardeners, beware!